mmtcoder/IOT-Alarm-system-with-STM32F070RB-and-Nodemcu-1.0-ESP8266/README.md

 # IOT-Alarm-system-with-STM32F070RB-and-Nodemcu-1.0-ESP8266

+This project is used Mqtt Protocol for Iot project.I got my server from "HIVEMQ" company.
+( They give you a free mqtt server.Of course, they have some limitations but it will work easily for our application:)
 Main goal is to use STM32... with ESP8266 for Iot application.
 Communication protocol between microcontrollers : UART BaudRate : 9600
 Rest of settings are default values.